markchristopherbishop/testroom/readme.md

 # Testroom

-CLI utility that prepares web applications for functional testing.
+A CLI utility for hosting applications in a controllable sandbox for functional testing.

 ## Main features